-If you want to redirect from one page to another, use a 301 redirect instead.
+If you want to redirect from one page to another, use a HTTP redirect instead, such as a 301 redirect.
 It tells search engines that the page has moved permanently, which will preserve your ranking and direct users to the correct place!

 What is an HTML Redirect?